 In October 2011, my blog was on the free WordPress.com platform.
 At that time, the blog’s Alexa ranking was 28,347,335.

-When I moved over to WordPress.org and put my blog on the Standard Theme, my Alexa score dropped below 1 million.
+When I moved over to WordPress.org and put my blog on a custom theme, my Alexa score dropped below 1 million.

 On June 6, 2012, it broke the 100,000 mark.

 How I Got My Alexa Ranking Below 100,000

 1. If you’re not using the Standard Theme yet, I can’t recommend it enough.
 See the first point of my Advice for Bloggers post.
 It has instructions on how to order and install it.